JulianKemmerer/PipelineC/docs/pypeline_DESIGN.md

 `test_deepcopy_and_copy_not_reinterpreted_as_cast` is the direct regression test.

-On a registry **miss**: a destination struct with exactly **one field** falls back to positional field-fill — the same thing `T(x)` meant before casting existed, and what `copy.deepcopy`'s `__getnewargs__`-based reconstruction of an *unregistered* one-field struct relies on continuing to mean.
-Any other miss (multi-field struct, no cast registered) is a hard `ElaborationError` naming both types — this is a **strict improvement** over the previous behavior in one respect: before casting existed, a 1-positional-arg call on a multi-field struct silently bound only the first field via `zip(callee._fields, init_node.args)`, leaving the rest undriven (the same class of bug `struct_ctor_positional_test.py` guards against for the *0-positional-args-missing* case) — now it raises instead of silently under-driving.
+On a registry **miss**: a destination struct with exactly **one field** falls back to positional field-fill — the same thing `T(x)` means when no cast is involved, and what `copy.deepcopy`'s `__getnewargs__`-based reconstruction of an *unregistered* one-field struct relies on continuing to mean.
+Any other miss (multi-field struct, no cast registered) is a hard `ElaborationError` naming both types, rather than silently binding only the first field via `zip(callee._fields, init_node.args)` and leaving the rest undriven (the same class of bug `struct_ctor_positional_test.py` guards against for the *0-positional-args-missing* case).

 At elaboration, casts are recognized in `PY_TO_LOGIC._elab_call` (`_is_cast_call`/ `_is_pypeline_type`, checked immediately after the `AUTOPIPELINE`/`AUTOFSM` special